julianlatasa/Qliksense.Extension.amWaterfall/README.md

 At the moment this project is an implementation of a combo chart that includes a waterfall type measure.

+The goal of the combo chart is to give the user alooot of settings to mess around with, the screenshot examples below are just a small subset of outcomes you can produce.
+It is definatly possible to make visualizations that don't make sense or don't follow best practices or similar.
+I think the standard QlikSense charts are really good at helping the user make charts that make sense and follow best practices, but that sometimes removes alot of flexibility.
+When developing this extension I will to a greater degree choose flexibility even when it means giving the users settings that potentially can make graphs that don't make sense.

 Please rate & give feedback!
 If you wan't to contribute feel free to message me on github.

 ### Current Development